 Despite the fact that drones are easy to use and are capable of collecting large amounts of data within short time frames, there are still challenges when using them on a constant basis as they don’t come cheap.
 Drones are almost helpless where mapping or monitoring of large areas is required, and it is better to complement the technology with satellite monitoring among already mapped areas, where specific zones need to be cross-checked.

-- Another important feature of Crop Monitoring is a Scouting app.
-It is both a mobile and desktop app that employs digital field maps.
-While using this app, a farmer is able to assign multiple tasks to scouts in few clicks.
+- Scouting.
+It is available as a mobile app synced with the platform that relies on digital field maps and GPS to guide scouts to problem areas in the field.
+Maps can be used even when the app is in the offline mode.
+While using this app, a farmer is able to assign multiple tasks to scouts in just a few clicks.
 Add a field, drop a pin, set a task.
-Once the task is assigned, a scout moves directly to the selected location and checks problem areas at the site, inspects pest activity, weed growths etc., immediately making records in the app.
-This allows inspection of the problem areas only when needed, thereby saving ample time to take necessary preventative actions.
+That’s all that it takes.
+Once the task is assigned, a scout moves directly to the selected location and checks the issue on the site, inspects pest activity, performs weed management activities etc., putting all the information obtained in the report generated in the app.
+This allows for the inspection of the problem areas only when needed, thereby saving ample time to take necessary preventative actions.

 - Weather analytics.
-By analyzing weather data in-line with the data on plant condition obtained from satellite imagery, farmers can precisely apply irrigation and prevent frost or heat damage.
-For example, one of the best methods to avoid drought issues is drip irrigation with automatic or manual valve control, thus the farmer can apply the required amount of water to dry areas.
+By analyzing weather data along with the data on crop health derived from satellite imagery analytics, farmers can more precisely apply irrigation and prevent frost or heat damage.
+For example, one of the best methods to avoid drought issues is drip irrigation with automatic or manual valve control, allowing the farmer to apply the required amount of water to the dry areas.

 Promising agricultural technologies are moving into the future by leaps and bounds.
 They offer substantial help for farmers in their endeavour for optimizing inputs, simplifying farm management, and increasing productivity.
 Increased yields, as well as reduced maintenance costs, help boost profit margins.
 In the context of smart solutions, precision agriculture offers a Swiss army knife of farming techniques for today’s, and tomorrow’s farmers.